Skip to main content

 Related Terms

-- Case Mix Index (CMI) — A measure of the average complexity and resource intensity of a hospital's patients — higher CMI means the hospital treats sicker, more complex patients.
+• Case Mix Index (CMI), A measure of the average complexity and resource intensity of a hospital's Medicare patients, calculated as the average MS-DRG relative weight across discharges.

-- Critical Access Hospital (CAH) — A small, rural hospital (25 beds or fewer) designated by CMS to receive cost-based reimbursement — ensuring rural communities maintain access to essential hospital services.
+• Critical Access Hospital (CAH), A small, rural hospital (25 beds or fewer) designated by CMS to receive cost-based reimbursement at 101% of reasonable costs, ensuring rural communities maintain access to essential hospital services.

 About This Definition